PRDeving/SGE/README.md

     it allows you to manage scenes, you can define them and fire them at your will.

     SGE.Scene has two functions:
-    - SGE.Scene.Add(string name, function callback)
+    - SGE.Scene.Add(string name, function callback, function destructor)

         Defines your scene.
     - SGE.Scene.Load(string name, object arguments = null)

         Fires your scene, you can pass args if you want to, they have to be catched in the catcher's scene definition
         ```
             //Defines scene that catches args